October 21, 2024 City Council Minutes

 Sheriff’s Department:

-It was moved by Prebeg and seconded by Stanaway to approve Resolution #17-23; Authorizing the City of Mountain Iron to Make Application to and Accept Funds from the Community Infrastructure Grant Program from the Department of IRRR for the Water Main Construction project (a copy is attached and made a part of these minutes).
+It was moved by Prebeg and seconded by Stanaway to approve Resolution #10-24; Authorizing Submittal of an Application to AARP for Participation in the AARP Network of Age-Friendly Communities Program (a copy is attached and made a part of these minutes).
 The motion carried with Councilor Buria absent.

 Announcements: